 Knowing the “why” behind an organizational change or decision helps make a communication engaging and motivating.
 The story behind the “why” helps legitimize the decisions to the audience.
 Think: Who was involved?
 What did they do?
 Why did they do it?

 In many cases, a story is more powerful than data.
 Data is important, but using the story behind the data to back it up can make the information significantly more powerful.
 Keep in mind that this isn’t applicable to everything: in immediate action and high-urgency situations, keep it brief and get to the point.

 3. Validate with expertise.

 People are more likely to buy into something if they see that an expert backs it—quotes, studies, and data will increase your effectiveness.
 If you have a source, use it.
 Including quotes from key upper-level personnel can also help validate your communication and drive increased buy-in or action from your audience.
-Think of it this way: when your teacher tells you to do something, it’s easy to ignore, but when the principal gets called in, it’s all hands on deck.
+Think of it this way: as a kid, when your teacher tells you to do something, it’s easy to ignore, but when the principal gets called in, it’s all hands on deck.